Final Destination 2: Score

-Final Destination 2: Original Motion Picture Score was the promotional film score conducted by Daytime Emmy-winning composer Shirley Walker.
+Final Destination 2: Original Motion Picture Score was the promotional film score conducted by Shirley Walker.
 Though it was not officially released, it was made available alongside Willard: The Original Motion Picture Score on September 30, 2003.

 The score received positive reviews among commentators.
 Robert Koehler of Variety applauded that "Shirley Walker's score displays a thorough understanding of horror jolts."
-Pete Roberts of DVDActive admired the score as "top notch."
+Pete Roberts of DVDActive admired the score as "top notch".
 Anthony Horan of DVD.net Australia told readers to "crank up the volume and prepare for a sonic feast".
-Nonetheless, Chris Carle of IGN Movies noted that "while the score is nothing you'll remember, it gets the job done."
+Nonetheless, Chris Carle of IGN Movies noted that "while the score is nothing you'll remember, it gets the job done".

 Release

 Box office

 The film premiered in 2,834 theaters across the United States and Canada on January 31, 2003, earning $16,017,141 in its opening weekend with an average of $5,651 per theater.
 Final Destination 2 placed at #2 in the United States box office in its opening weekend, only $200,000 short behind the thriller film The Recruit, which debuted on the same day, starred Al Pacino and Colin Farrell, and cleared $16,302,063 domestically.
 The film dropped to #5 in the next weekend and descended to #7 in its third weekend during Washington's Birthday.
 The film dropped out of the top-ten list in its fourth weekend until its last screening in 42 theaters in its sixteenth weekend, grossing $27,585 and placing in #65.
-Final Destination 2 grossed $46,961,214 in the United States and Canada on its total screening and produced $43,465,191 in other territories, having an overall gross of $90,426,405 internationally, making it the lowest-grossing film in the franchise.
+Final Destination 2 grossed $46,961,214 in the United States and Canada on its total screening and produced $43,465,191 in other territories, having an overall gross of $90.9 million internationally.

 In comparison with its precursor, Final Destination ranked #3 on its opening weekend with net worth of $10,015,822, which is $6 million less than the first weekend of Final Destination 2 at #2.
 The previous film received $53,302,314 domestically throughout its 22-week run, $6.4 million more than its sequel's gross all through its 16-week presentation.
 Final Destination amassed $59,549,147 in other countries and $112,802,314 overall, getting $16 million and $22 million more than Final Destination 2 in that order.